"The art of teaching is the art of assisting discovery.”

 Alex lives in Selah, Washington with his wife, son, daughter and two dogs, Abby and Brahms.
 To learn more about Mr. Pualani, visit his website here.

-Jennifer Moultine is a teacher and performer living in Ellensburg, WA.
+Jennifer Moultine, Cello Teaching Artist and Site Director for YAMA Philharmonia, YAMA's leadership program housed at Davis High School, lives in Ellensburg, WA.
 Taking a rather winding path away from and back to Central Washington, Jen has studied music, performed throughout the northwest, been a baker, lived in the jungle of Ecuador, managed a crisis hotline in Olympia, WA, studied public health and writing at the Evergreen State College, worked as a music librarian, and been a stay-at-home mom, among other things.
 Mrs. Moultine has been a member of the Yakima Symphony Orchestra since 1999 and joined YAMA as a Teaching Artist in January 2014.
 She also plays baroque cello, performing regularly with the faculty of Central Washington University and other early music performers in the University's Musica Antiqua Series and around the Pacific Northwest.
 Mrs. Moultine enjoys hiking and hanging out with her husband and two kids when she is not making music with her YAMA family.

 Jenny Humphrey is excited to be a part of the enthusiastic and versatile YAMA team.
 Starting her violin studies at age seven, her professional career includes teaching orchestral strings in the Tucson Unified School District; a decade of private violin instruction in Eugene, OR; and directing and serving on the Board of Directors for several traditional fiddle camps.
 In Tucson, she performed with the University Orchestra, and she has performed throughout the Northwest with her band, Kingdom County.
 Mrs. Humphrey received her B.A. in Music Education from Central Washington University, and loves gardening, stained glass making, and adventure.